 The Bridge can be seen from many vantage points around the city and the only cost incurred is getting to them.
 While the bridge can be seen from many central locations such as Fishermans Wharf or Russian Hill, these are quite distant from the bridge and it pays to get a bit closer.
 Walking the bridge is fantastic fun and getting up into the Marin highlands provides views of the bridge, with the San Francisco Skyline in the background, that are hard to beat.

 Check out our full Guide to Golden Gate Bridge for visitors.

 2 – Fishermans Wharf

 From a Free perspective, there is little to here other than take in the vibe and watch the locals and tourists go about their days.
-But that is exactly the point the area is beautifully vibrant and filled with iconic locations, the Boudin Bakery, Endless Crab Stands, Ciopinio restaurants and of course Places Serving Clam Chowder in a Sour Dough Bread Bowl.
-While not technically free, we all have to eat and this is one San Francisco Tradition that should not be missed, a piping hot soup is eaten directly from the bread bowl while the humungous seagulls await your leftovers…seriously the nearly as big as turkeys!
+But that is exactly the point the area is beautifully vibrant and filled with iconic locations, the Boudin Bakery, Endless Crab Stands, Ciopinio restaurants, and of course Places Serving Clam Chowder in a Sour Dough Bread Bowl.
+While not technically free, we all have to eat and this is one San Francisco Tradition that should not be missed, a piping hot soup is eaten directly from the bread bowl while the humungous seagulls await your leftovers…seriously they are nearly as big as turkeys!

-It is the perfect place to while away a few hours people watching and taking in the San Franciscan lifestyle.
+It is the perfect place to while away a few hours of people watching and taking in the San Franciscan lifestyle.
 And when you are done head next door, straight to our next item, Pier 39.

 3 – Pier 39